COVID-19 victim posts haunting warning on Facebook days before death

 Macias was dead less than two days later.

-Macias’ niece, Danielle Lopez, tells KTSM 9 News that her uncle began showing symptoms he thought were related to having diabetes last Monday but soon realized the situation was far more severe.
+Macias’ niece, Danielle Lopez, told KTSM 9 News that her uncle began showing symptoms he thought were related to having diabetes last Monday but soon realized the situation was far more severe.

 Macias was tested for COVID-19 on Tuesday that returned a positive diagnosis on Thursday.

 “Sunday morning he called my grandmother and said he was having trouble breathing, then called the ambulance, and went to the hospital.
 They started him on oxygen, and he was there for a few hours.
-Then they decided to put him on a ventilator in the early evening,” Lopez tells KTSM 9 News.
+Then they decided to put him on a ventilator in the early evening,” Lopez said.

 “He was only on the ventilator for maybe an hour before he passed away.”